kettanaito/react-advanced-form/docs/README.md

     <th>Built-in Form callbacks</th>
   </tr>
   <tr>
-    <td align="center">Styles the fields to suit your requirements.
+    <td align="center">Style the fields to suit your requirements.
 A form that doesn't care how the fields look like.</td>
     <td align="center">Love some external field library?
 Connect it with RAF and enjoy the benefits of both!</td>
     <td align="center">Know precisely what happens with the Form and react to that using the exposed callback methods.</td>
   </tr>